Important Facts About Pipe Lining in Regina, SK

 Your cleanout is an important part of your main drain, which you can find either in your basement or outside.
 It gives Regina plumbers direct access to conveniently clear any blockages.
 You should consider calling a plumber if you notice any leaks coming from beneath the cap.

-Discoloured Wet Patches on Your Lawn:
+Discolored Wet Patches on Your Lawn:

 Permanent puddles or soggy patches in a lawn or backyard often indicate a leaking sewer main underneath the surface.
 If you smell sewer gas near those puddles, that’s a clear sign that you should call your local Regina plumber immediately.